LirongWu/Uni-Anti/README.md

 Four tasks are currently supported:

-(1) “validation”: testing on the validation set of SKEMPI v2.0;
+(1) validation: testing on the validation set of SKEMPI v2.0;

-(2) “prediction”: predicting DDGs for mutations of interest;
+(2) prediction: predicting DDGs for mutations of interest;

-(3) “ explaination”: learning mutation preferences for the sites of interest;
+(3) explaination: learning mutation preferences for the sites of interest;

-(4) optimizing the sites to produce better antibodies.
+(4) optimization: optimizing the sites to produce better antibodies.